 - Taste the difference: Kerrygold Butter & Cheese are made with milk from grass-fed cows not treated with rBST or other growth hormones & raised on Irish family dairy farms.

-- Echire AOC is a salted cow's milk butter bar from France.
+- Echire AOC is a salted cow's milk butter roll from France.
 It is a famed artisanal French butter, made from the milk of cows of the small village of Poitiers and La Rochelle.
 This bar of Echire salted butter has a light texture, it is lightly salted, and has a subtle, divine flavor.

 - Known as one of the best butters in France, Echire butter is served in the finest dining establishments (which is why the French covet this butter and keep 85% of the production within France).
 This sophisticated butter won AOC protected status, and is produced mostly by hand.